metskem/dhmb/README.md

 ### dhmb - Dirty Harry Monitor Bot

-Can monitor resources at specified intervals, and optionally send updates if a threshold is exceeded.
+Can monitor http resources at specified intervals, and optionally send Telegram updates if a threshold is exceeded.
+Can partly be operated using Telegram.
+Provides a prometheus exporter for response time metrics.

 ## Resources